-Each transdermal patch is applied onto the skin every 72 hours (3 days).
-The transdermal patch releases a continuous amount of fentanyl that is absorbed through the skin in contact with the transdermal patch.
+Each transdermal patch is applied onto the skin every three days (72 hours).
+The transdermal patch releases a continuous amount of fentanyl that is absorbed through the skin in contact with the patch.

 DENPAX transdermal patches may be retrieved and abused by addicts.
 Please ensure that used transdermal patches are concealed and disposed of carefully.
 Return unused transdermal patches to the pharmacy (see Disposal at the end of this leaflet).